 Delicate, sweet grapes from Marian Farms arrive in our stores each fall.
 These grapes are truly special, grown biodynamically with no growth hormones.
 Read more.

 These hearty fruits (yes, fruits!) are as beautiful as they are abundant, coming in a rainbow of shapes and colors.
 Related to the tender-skinned summer squashes, they require a longer growing season during which their skins become thick and tough for long-term storage through the winter.
 Their dense, sweet flesh takes a little longer to cook than their summer cousins but it is worth every minute.
-We have many varieties available now from New Sprout Farm in Asheville and Eastern Carolina Organics, including acorn, butternut, delicata, kabocha, and spaghetti squashes.
-Read more.
+We have many varieties available now and more coming throughout the season, including acorn, butternut, delicata, kabocha, and spaghetti squashes.

 A selection of pumpkins is arriving in our stores.
 Look for giant jack-o-lantern pumpkins, small baking pumpkins, and the ever-popular decorative fairy tale and jarrahdale pumpkins throughout the fall.